jeremylaliberty/group-project/README2.md

 #1 <br>
 Jeremy: <br>
 What did you do yesterday? <br>
 What are you planning to do today? <br>
 Any problems you are facing? <br>

 Anna: <br>
-What did you do yesterday? <br>
+What did you do yesterday? <br> I worked on the padding/spacing on the website.
-What are you planning to do today? <br>
+What are you planning to do today? <br> Today I began formatting the Splash Page.
-Any problems you are facing? <br>
+Any problems you are facing? <br> The bottom-margins are not how I intended them to be.

 Anouk: <br>
 What did you do yesterday? <br> I outlined the README2.md doc and filled out our progress thus far.
 I also researched markdown language to format our document. <br>